-Either you’ve just fitted your home with a brand new kitchen and are looking for those finishing touches, or you’ve suddenly realised why you’re getting those marks on the walls and windows – that’s right, you need to get yourself a splashback!
+Either you’ve just fitted your home with a brand new kitchen thanks to Arran Construction builders in essex, and are looking for those finishing touches, or you’ve suddenly realised why you’re getting those marks on the walls and windows – that’s right, you need to get yourself a splashback!
 You know what you’re after in terms of size, colour, thickness, but you can’t decide on the material – acrylic or glass.
 Well here are some pointers that will hopefully help you make the right decision.

 Now, most people will go with an acrylic splashback in their kitchen (from an online plastic company) over glass for a number of reasons.
 The main reason being that acrylic is a much cheaper option, both in terms of material cost and labour/machining to make the finished product.
 It is also lighter in weight which will make it easier to handle and install, and put less strain on the fixings that hold it in place.
 Acrylic is also easily available in a wide variety of textures and colours should you opt for something a little more stylish!

 Acrylic splashbacks do have their flaws however.
 If acrylic were to be used around the worktop or above the hob, heat from the hob or dishes/saucepans/utensils can cause the splashback to warp or distort, and leave burn marks on the surface should they come into contact with one another.
 The surface can also become scratched relatively easily, resulting in unsightly marks.